 Take the stress out of reading by scheduling time for a class shared storytime.
 Children learn so much from being read to.
 Listening again to a well-loved book or being able to access something harder and more exciting can help improve vocabulary, stimulate imagination and is the key to building life-long readers.

 Make sure the environment is right.
-Are children comfortable?
-Is the floor the best place in a classroom or should you use a comfy reading corner or let the children remain in their seats?
+Are the children comfortable?
+Is the floor the best place in a classroom, or should you use a comfy reading corner or let the children remain in their seats?
 Some teachers let children draw and write notes about the story as they listen.